Skip to Content

 Refugee Cove to Red Rocks, 13km

-Hikers planning to use the cabins and hike in a counter-clockwise direction, would have an itinerary like this:
+Hikers planning to use the cabins and hike the full circuit in a counter-clockwise direction may choose an itinerary like this:

 Day 1 – Red Rocks to Eatonville Bunkhouse, 14.1km